emochka2007/dayvinchik-bot/README.md

 ## todo:

-- todo Fix download file system
-- Dynamic superlike prompt from LLM
-- Superlike generation
 - Auto-responder
+- Smart superlike generation based on prompt from LLM
+- Auto-fail of profile_reviewer, if stuck for two long (couldnt find the image)

 ## Altushka Bot